 Following the recommencement of the Post Payment Verification (PPV) workplan, the LCFS has continued to monitor reports with the relevant Primary Care Lead officers.
-Links between the two departments continue to develop, with dedicated Counter Fraud Training being provided in Quarter 3.
 Further collaborative work is being undertaken with bi-monthly meetings at an all Wales and local level.
 This has resulted in the identification of Fraud Case and subsequent Civil Recovery.